Close Menu

 At Bracamontes & Vlasak, we have substantial experience representing victims of fires in all stages, including relocation, cause and origin investigation, litigation, and tenants’ rights to re-occupy buildings once repairs are made.

-Call an attorney at BV Law today for a free consultation about your fire case at 415.835.6777.
+Call our Oakland fire litigation attorneys at BV Law today for a free consultation about your fire case at 415-835-6777.
 You can also Contact us online.
 See also our Landlord-tenant and personal injury practice pages for more information.